FTMPST: Fault-Tolerant Multiparty Session Types: Fault-Tolerance in Distributed Algorithms

 A fault-tolerant algorithm has to solve its task despite such failures.
 Remember that \MPST analyse the communication structure.
 Accordingly, we need a mechanism to tolerate faults in the communication structure.
 We want our type system to ensure that a faulty interaction neither blocks the overall protocol nor influences the communication structure of the system after this fault.
 We consider an \unrel communication as fault-tolerant if a failure does not influence the guarantees for the overall communication structure except for this particular communication.
 Moreover, if a potentially unreliable communication is executed successfully, then our type system ensures the same guarantees as for reliable communication such as \eg the absence of communication mismatches.

 To ensure that a failure does not block the algorithm, both the receiver and the sender need to be allowed to proceed without their \unrel communication partner.
 Therefore, the receiver of an \unrel communication is required to specify a default value that, in the case of failure, is used instead of the value the process was supposed to receive.
 The type system ensures the existence of such default values and checks their sort.

 Moreover, we augment unreliable communication with labels that help us to avoid communication mismatches.
+Assume for instance two subsequent \unrel communications in that values of different sorts, a natural number and a boolean, are transmitted.
+If the first message with its natural number is lost but the second message containing a Boolean value is transmitted, the receiver could wrongly receive a Boolean value although it still waits for a natural number.
+To avoid this mismatch, we add a label to \unrel communication, ensure (by the typing rules) that the same label is never associated with different types, and let the semantics inspect the label of a message before reception.
+Note that this problem, \ie how to ensure the absence of communication mismatches in the case of \unrel communication, is one of the main challenges in structuring fault-tolerant communication.

 Branching in the context of failures is more difficult, because a branch marks a decision point in a specification, \ie the participants of the session are supposed to behave differently \wrt this decision.
 In an \unrel setting it is difficult to ensure that all participants are informed consistently about such a decision.